elitec0ders/incubate-ind_PDS/README.md

     1. **Donate Now**: donor will be appointed a hospital where he/she can go and donate at the appointed time.
-    2. **As per Request**: whenever someone requests we will shortlist the members and give the list of the shortlisted members to the requester and a notification to all the shortlisted members for the request.
+    2. **As per Request**: whenever someone requests we will shortlist the members and give the list of the shortlisted members to the requester and a message will be delivered to all the shortlisted members for the request.
 6. We will be making a list of hospitals (for now, only state-wide coverage; but will expand in future) so that we can appoint donations to there nearest hospitals.